barsoom/pipeline/README.md

 To run the app in production you need to set a few envs.

-TODO.
-Grep for ENV :).

     heroku config:set WEB_PASSWORD=your-password-here
     heroku config:set SECRET_KEY_BASE=$(rake secret)

-    # By default builds will go from "building" to "pending" after 60 minutes
-    # as some builds may have been killed in a bad way where the final status
-    # was never reported.
+By default builds will go from "building" to "pending" after 60 minutes as some builds may have been killed in a bad way where the final status was never reported.
 You can change this time like this:

     # heroku config:set BUILD_TIMEOUT_IN_MINUTES=120

 You can limit the amount of revisions, to keep the database size manageable: